HIP-infrastructure/app-in-browser/README.md

 awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}' /path/to/cert.pem
 ```
 8. Copy the backend environment template file with `cp backend/backend.env.template backend/backend.env` and modify the `BACKEND_DOMAIN` variable to the domain on which the backend is will be hosted.
-9. Generate credentials for the REST API of the backend with `./scripts/gencreds.sh`.
+9. Install the HIP backend with `./scripts/install.sh`.
+This script will interactively generate credentials for the REST API of the backend if they don't already exist.
-10. Install the HIP backend with `./scripts/install.sh`.
-11. Check that the backend is running with `./scripts/backendstatus.sh` and by checking https://`url`/api/ok.
+10. Check that the backend is running with `./scripts/backendstatus.sh` and by checking https://`url`/api/ok.

 ## Using `app-in-browser`
 There are two options to control `app-in-browser`.
 You can use the REST API, or bash scripts.
 The former is used for integration and the latter option can be used for debug.